SESYNC-ci/sesync-ci.github.io/faq/_posts/2020-01-23-interactive-slurm-jobs.md

 ## Running R from an interactive job

 Now that your interactive job has started, you can do things like start an R session from the command line.
-First you will need to load the `R` environment module:
+First you will need to load the `Rcommon` environment module, which loads R and all commonly used dependencies such as GDAL:

 ```
-module load R
+module load Rcommon
 ```

 You can also load specific versions of R &mdash; see the [environment modules Quickstart page]({{ 'quickstart/environment-modules.html' | relative_url }}) for more information.